open-quantum-safe/boringssl/README.md

 Furthermore, the BoringSSL project does not guarantee API or ABI stability; this fork is maintained primarily to enable the use of quantum-safe cryptography in the [Chromium](https://www.chromium.org/) web browser, which relies on BoringSSL's TLS implementation.

-The fork is currently based on commit hash `ae88f198a49d77993e9c44b017d0e69c810dc668` which has been verified to work with Chromium tag `117.0.5863.0`.
 If we do decide to update BoringSSL, we will do so to the most recent commit that is supported by the desired tag at which we would like Chromium to be. **We consequently also cannot guarantee API or ABI stability for this fork.**

 ### Supported Algorithms